tomeshnet/documents/meeting_notes/20160805_planning-meeting-notes.md

 DAWN: Part of it was at that time we didn't have a secured path for funding and didn't have a deployment project for defining it.
 So we were trying to figure it out without knowing where it was going.

 BEN: Initiate a vote on per item basis in the Vision.

+### Code of Conduct

+- Previous consensus to adopt a Code of Conduct, work in progress: [WIP Code of Conduct](https://github.com/tomeshnet/documents/pull/23 )

 NICK: Curious about whether tomesh as an organization has put thought into human dynamics of this.
 Some people might be more interest in the tech and don't care about being nice to each other.
 Do we handle that?